 Mondrian & De Stijl

-Mondrian & De Stijl around Holland
+Follow the trail of Mondrian & De Stijl through Holland

 Art and design lovers can see the revolutionary works of De Stijl up close in several Dutch cities and regions, from Drachten up north to The Hague and Leiden in the west of Holland.
 Follow the trail of De Stijl through Utrecht and Amersfoort, and enjoy beautiful natural landscapes and art in Winterswijk and at the Kröller-Müller museum on the Veluwe.